 - Multiple service levels, from basic to advanced

 What’s your credit score?
 Is anyone opening bank accounts using your information?
 Are your usernames and passwords being sold on the dark web?
 Without an identity monitoring software, it’s highly unlikely you know the answers to any of these questions.
-Fortunately, there are a number of services available including Identity Guard, which we tested out for ourselves.
+Fortunately, there are a number of services available including Identity Guard, which we tested out for ourselves in our Identity Guard review.
 This article focuses specifically on Identity Guard’s mobile applications, both for Classic and Watson accounts, available on iOS and Android.

 How Identity Guard Protected Our Identities

 Before we get into our experience using Identity Guard’s apps, we went to talk a little bit more about what the software does in the first place.
 Depending on which plan you go with (we went with the top-tier Premier option to test out all of Identity Guard’s features), the service will cover different areas, including:

 - Credit scores and reports: With the Premier plan, we got regular credit scores and reports from all three credit-reporting agencies, Experian, Transunion and Equifax.
 As a side note, Experian has its own ID monitoring; read our analysis of Experian IdentityWorks.

 - Bank account takeovers: Clearly, if someone takes over our bank accounts, we want to be alerted ASAP.